3 Ways To Build a Happier Relationship This Valentine’s Day

 When I say “it’s time to let the rest seep in”, I am by no means saying that you should engage in a Dr. Phil “tell all”.
 What I am saying is that if you’ve built a relationship with someone that feels safe, that is based on trust and honesty, and that does its best to honor and respect rather than devalue who each of you are, then it may be time to do what scares you.
 It may be time to get vulnerable and share more about who you truly are.

 Then, the bond grows closer, you get into a rhythm of divulging your past, and maybe you share a little bit more of who you are.
-At some point, nevertheless, you reach a plateau and your closeness levels off.
+And over time, many relationships eventually reach a point where closeness levels off a bit.
+And when that happens, people often assume something is wrong.

-Being vulnerable and making space for difficult conversations is the very thing you need to do to create intimacy.
-What we’re really protecting ourselves from when we avoid vulnerability is genuine intimacy.
+Being vulnerable and making space for difficult conversations is often part of what allows deeper intimacy to develop.
+In fact, what we’re really protecting ourselves from when we avoid vulnerability is genuine intimacy.
 So, if the relationship feels like a safe container in which love can continue to grow, I encourage you to go a little deep and get a little uncomfortable.
-(If the relationship does not offer you emotional safety and requires heavy emotional lifting, then it’s time to reevaluate the relationship and this is certainly not a time to consider increasing vulnerability.
-Period.)
+(If the relationship does not offer emotional safety, respect, care, accountability, or reciprocity, that’s a very different situation altogether — and likely not the kind of environment where increased vulnerability will feel supportive or healthy.)
 Explore what it would be like to make space for mutual vulnerability.
-Semantically, the word “intimacy” can be described as “into me see”.
-It’s because true intimacy begins when you can be known and seen for who you are.
+Semantically, the word “intimacy” can be described as “into me (you) see”.
+In other words, intimacy deepens when we gradually allow ourselves to be more honestly seen and known for who we are.
 And, in order to be known and seen for who you are, you’ve got to risk knowing and being yourself.
 So, strive to understand your past and share it with your partner.
-When you do, you will have opened the door to a new phase of closeness.
-I promise.
+Often, those moments of greater honesty and vulnerability are exactly what allow relationships to deepen into new levels of closeness, trust, and intimacy over time.

 What we’re really protecting ourselves from when we avoid vulnerability is genuine intimacy.